safinaskar/gavin/README.markdown

 The program compiles into a tool to build a kernel image, so having built the program, the makefile will run it, piping the output into a file called `kernel`.
-The makefile will then proceed to build a root filesystem image.
-This involves rebuilding the program with different compiler flags, then building a tar file containing the resulting programs (the filesystem format supported by the OS is the tar-file format).
+The makefile will then proceed to build a root filesystem image -- a tar file containing the resulting programs (the filesystem format supported by the OS is the tar-file format).

-For further usage information see `gavin_install.txt`.

 The filenames `vi` and `sh` are significant, and should not be changed.